ErikHellman/advanced-android-course/README.md

 ## Fragments

-Create one Fragment for each Activity and move the UI to those.
-Add `@DebugLog` to all the lifecycle methods and see how they relate to the lifecycle of the Activity.
+Fragments also have a lifecycle that is tied to the Activity that adds it.
+However, this lifecycle is slightly more complicated, which we will soon see.
+In this part of the lab we will ignore `SecondActivity` and only use `FirstActivity`.
+For this lab we will use the fragment API from the support-library as that one will always contain the latest bug fixes and features.

+Start by creating a `Fragment` that only displays a single button.
+This means implementing the `onCreateView()` to display this layout.
+Also implement the remaining lifecycle methods on this `Fragment` and add `@DebugLog` to those so that we can see how they are being called by the framework.

-Create a second Fragment that will display a single button and add a button to the first fragment that will display this.
-When pressing the button in the new Fragment you should display a dialog (using a DialogFragment).
-Remember to use `@DebugLog` for the lifecycle callbacks on all Fragments and notice how they are called.
+Now, create a second `Fragment` that will display a single button and connect the button in the first `Fragment` to replace itself with this one.
+In the second `Fragment`, display a button that will display a dialog (using a `DialogFragment` that returns an `AlertDialog`) with a title, message and an OK button (also, make it non-cancellable).
+Remember to use `@DebugLog` for the lifecycle callbacks and notice how they are called.

-Create an `AsyncTask` that sleeps for 10 seconds and then completes.
-This task will start by displaying the dialog fragment and dispose it once it is completed.
-Discuss and test what happens if the Fragment and Activity will be destroyed before the task is completed.
-How would you fix this?
+When the OK button is pressed, start an `AsyncTask` that simulates a background operation (using `SystemClock.sleep()`) which will dismiss the dialog once completed.
+Use a delay long enough to allow for user interaction and rotate the device.
+Notice the bug and think of a simple way to solve it.

 ## Services